PedroPauloMorenoCamargo/Propositional_Language/README.md

   3. `¬A`
   4. `~A`

+**Equal**:

+- The `equal` operator checks if two integer operands are equal.
+It evaluates to **verum** if the operands are equal, and **falsum** otherwise.
+This is commonly referred to as the equality operator.
+The behavior of this operator is illustrated in the image below:

+- Additionally, it can be represented in code using the following formats:
+  1. `A == B`
+  2. `A equals B`
+  3. `A = B`

+---

+**Greater Than**:

+- The `greater than` operator checks if the first integer operand is greater than the second integer operand.
+It evaluates to **verum** if the first operand is greater, and **falsum** otherwise.
+The behavior of this operator is illustrated in the image below:

+- Additionally, it can be represented in code using the following formats:
+  1. `A > B`
+  2. `A greater B`
+  3. `A >: B`

+---

+**Less Than**:

+- The `less than` operator checks if the first integer operand is smaller than the second integer operand.
+It evaluates to **verum** if the first operand is less, and **falsum** otherwise.
+The behavior of this operator is illustrated in the image below:

+- Additionally, it can be represented in code using the following formats:
+  1. `A < B`
+  2. `A less B`
+  3. `A <: B`

 ##### Characteristics:

 Logical operators in **Prop** can be used in binary operations involving `integer-integer`, `boolean-boolean`, and `integer-boolean` combinations.
 For unary operations, a single `integer` or `boolean` value can be used.

 Before the operation occurs, any integer value that is not `0` is mapped to **verum**, and `0` is mapped to **falsum**.
 The output of the operation is always mapped to the logical type.
 This mapping ensures consistency, triviality and simplifies logical operations.

+Furthermore, as stated above, the operations **equal**, **greater than**, and **less than** can only be used with integer operands.
+If a boolean value is provided, an error will be raised.

 1. **Binary Operations:**
    - `1 && 0` → **falsum** (1 is mapped to **verum**, 0 to **falsum**, result is **falsum**)